Container build instructions¶

 Note

-Additionally, you can also add the --writable
+Additionally, you can also add the --writable parameter to the run command to receive write permissions.

 Additional container instructions¶